aartisharma05/SocialMedia/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request......